Job Access Coaching

-If you're navigating work with ADHD or Autism and find parts of your job challenging, the Australian Government offers funding for job-related coaching through Job Access.
+If you're navigating work with ADHD or AuDHD and find parts of your job challenging, the Australian Government offers funding for job-related coaching through Job Access.

-If you're eligible, your coaching sessions may be fully covered.
+If you're eligible, your coaching may be fully covered.

 Ready to Apply for Job Access Coaching?

-If you're ready to work together, we’ll walk through your workplace needs and prepare the documentation you need.
+If you're ready to work together, we’ll walk through your workplace needs and prepare the documentation together.

 What Is Job Access Coaching?

-Job Access coaching is personalised, one-on-one support designed to help you navigate the challenges of work related to ADHD and Autism.
+Job Access coaching is personalised, one-on-one support designed to help you navigate the challenges of work related to ADHD and AuDHD.

 Time management and organisation